 Lester Hendershot did not leave any working design diagrams in his papers.
 Subsequently his son Mark Hendershot tried for several years to create a working implementation of the so-called “free energy generator”, before finally giving up.

-Press Reports form the Day
+Press Reports from the Day

 The following are press reports from the time.
 Its funny in many respects we often see the same type of reporting today.
 There is even a reference to the “Wheel Work of Nature”

 W.B.
 Stout Says, Invention Works Uncannily *** Washington Thinks It’s Important ~ Built On A Radio Principle ~ Armature Winding New — Invention Inspired By Young Son — Lindbergh Flies Here